 38. Make a groovy smoothie.
 Cut 2 ripe bananas into chunks.
 Add banana chunks, 1 cup unsweetened whole strawberries, 8-ounces vanilla low-fat yogurt, and 3/4 cup milk into a blender and mix for one minute.

-40. Make face paint for imaginative play.
+40. Make your own face paint.
 In each cup of a muffin tin, mix 1 teaspoon corn starch, 1/2 teaspoon water, 1/2 teaspoon cold cream, and a couple drops of food coloring.
 Make a different color for each cup.
 Then paint one another's face.
 Use your imagination to be whatever you want: a tiger, a clown, a dog, or a mouse.

 41. Have fun with shaving cream.
 Cover a tray or table and drive Hot Wheel cars through it.

 42. Play a game of marbles.

-44. Play games that promote fine motor skills: Don't Break the Ice, Don't Spill the Beans, Pop-Up Pirate, Pick-Up Sticks and Operation are good choices.
+44. Play games that promote fine motor skills.
+Don't Break the Ice, Don't Spill the Beans, Pop-Up Pirate, Pick-Up Sticks and Operation are good choices.

-45. Take a plastic water bottle and fill it 1/2 way with water.
+45. Make a "stress bottle."
+Take a plastic water bottle and fill it 1/2 way with water.
 Use a kitchen grater to make different-colored crayon shavings to drop into the bottle.
 Screw on the cap and secure with tape.

-46. Make a "Creation Station" at your house by collecting recyclables: bubble wrap, egg cartons, plastic bottles, paper and cardboard scraps, bottle caps, and yogurt tubs.
+46. Start a "Creation Station" at your house.
+Collect recyclables such as bubble wrap, egg cartons, plastic bottles, paper and cardboard scraps, bottle caps, and yogurt tubs.
 Build sculptures with these materials by using a hot glue gun.

 47. Have fun in the tub.
 Make bath time a fun learning experience by adding items from the kitchen: measuring cups and spoons, plastic bowls, soda bottles, a whisk, a colander, and a baster.

 48. Do puzzles.